filefoxper/use-agent-reducer/docs/guides.md

 ## about run env

 RunEnv is a running environment config of `Agent` object.
-You can use it to experience a next version feature, or tell `use-agent-reducer` updating state with other reducer tools, even stop updating state, and so on.
+You can use it to experience a next version feature, or tell `use-agent-reducer` updating state immediately.

 An env object looks like:
 ```typescript